-The CleanBC Go Electric Passenger Vehicle Rebate Program (the “Program”) is administered and implemented through a partnership between the BC Ministry of Energy, Mines and Low Carbon Innovation, and the New Car Dealers Association of British Columbia (NCDA).
+The CleanBC Go Electric Passenger Vehicle Rebate Program (the “Program”) is administered and implemented through a partnership between the BC Ministry of Energy, Mines and Low Carbon Innovation, and the New Car Dealers Association of British Columbia (NCDA) and BC Hydro.
+The Program is a program funded by BC Hydro in collaboration with the Province of British Columbia.
 The purpose of this rebate program is to encourage and accelerate the adoption of zero-emission vehicles (ZEVs) in British Columbia for both their environment and economic benefits.
 Qualified British Columbia residents (individuals) who purchase or lease qualifying new vehicles, are eligible for up to $4,000 off the final, after-tax vehicle price for qualifying new battery electric or hydrogen fuel cell electric vehicle, longer range (over 85 kilometres of electric range) plug-in hybrid electric vehicle, and up to $2,000 for a shorter range plug-in hybrid electric vehicle.
 Businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles, are eligible for $3,000 off the final, after-tax vehicle price for qualifying new battery electric or hydrogen fuel cell electric vehicle, longer range (over 85 kilometres of electric range) plug-in hybrid electric vehicle, and $1,500 for a shorter range plug-in hybrid electric vehicle.

 This policy describes the privacy practices of NCDA with regard to information collected from visitors to our website, how we collect and use that information, and how we protect your privacy.
 This policy may be updated periodically, so please check back.